tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **Anti-parallel**
 > Two strands of DNA running beside each other but facing different directions
-> Imagine two pencils next to each other but one points up and one points
+> Imagine two pencils next to each other but one points up and one points down

 #### RNA
 - RNA is an intermediary step to produce proteins from DNA